fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

   - The `scope` in the header is optional and can be used to specify the module, component, or area of the project that the commit affects.

   - The `subject` in the header should be a concise and clear description of the changes introduced by the commit.
+It should contain only lowercase letters.

   - The `body` is optional (but highly recommended) and can provide additional details about the changes, providing context or explaining the reasoning behind the commit.